Payum/Payum/UPGRADE.md

 # Upgrades

+## 1.3.0

+* [http-client] guzzlehttp/guzzle was decoupled and replaced by [Httplug](http://docs.php-http.org/en/latest/httplug/introduction.html).
+This gives you option to use Guzzle6, Guzzle5, Buzz or any other library to send HTTP messages.
+Make sure to specify `httplug.client` and `httplug.message_factory` or use [Httplug discovery](http://docs.php-http.org/en/latest/discovery.html).

 ## 1.2.0

 * [stripe] Stripe api version updated to 2.0 - 3.x.
 You'll have to update any custom actions that use the Stripe api directly.